9 Wrong Ways to React in Case of an Emergency

 Author Bio:

 Saima Tasneem is an expert lifestyle blogger who lives for writing.
 Saima’s drive, passion, and background come from the arts and media sectors.
-She writes regularly about wellness, health, and nutrition and making her ideally positioned to offer lifestyle support and advice.
+She writes regularly about wellness, health, and nutrition making her ideally positioned to offer lifestyle support and advice.